 3.2 Information we may collect about you:

 (a) Information contained in correspondence: we may collect any information contained in any correspondence between us.
 For example, if you contact us using form on our website or by email or telephone, we may keep a record of that correspondence;

-(b) Information collected at our events: we may collect any information provided, for example from business cards that you swap with AKJ, or contained in the videos or photos we film and/or take during the event; or contained in a comment which you make in a chat forum.
+(b) Information collected at our events: we may collect any information, for example, provided from business cards that you swap with AKJ, or contained in the videos or photos we film and/or take during the event; or contained in a comment which you make in a chat forum.